Extreme Endurance Cyclist

 Greenland 2x2 fat bike expedition.
 See

-: Chronicle of Kate's Australia crossing.
+Out There and Back: Chronicle of Kate's Australia crossing.